LACKING IMMUNITY DURING MONSOON SEASON???

 It’s fascinating to wake up to an unexpected rainy day, when it seems like finally, God heard the prayers after a sweltering summer!
 The sheer delight of sitting in the veranda happily watching the rain pouring down getting relief from the scorching summer heat while eating those piping hot samosas and homemade pakoras with a cup of steaming tea or a plate of sizzling noodles makes it more enjoyable.

-Here are some ways to boost immunity during this season
+Here are some ways to boost the immunity during this season